 Partnership with Frances Willard House Museum and Archives

 The EWHP was originally located at the Frances Willard House Museum and has its origins there.
-After its move to the Evanston History Center in 2009, the EWHP maintained a strong connection and partnership with the Willard House.
+After its move to the Evanston History Center in 2009, the EWHP has maintained a strong connection and partnership with the Willard House.
 Collaborative projects in recent years include the 2015 celebration of Frances Willard’s 175th birthday, annual women’s history month lectures, and walking tours of Evanston women’s history.
 We are now planning for the 2020 Women’s Suffrage Anniversary.

 National Collaborative For Women’s History Sites